Working Time Directive: What it is and how to follow it

 One of the important things to note about the working time directive is that workers can opt out of it.
 This means you can choose to work more than 48 hours a week.

 Employers can also ask you to opt out of it.
-However, you have the legal right to refuse this request and your employer can’t treat you unfairly or sack you if you decide not to opt out.
+However, you have the legal right to refuse this request and your employer can’t treat you unfairly or dismiss you if you decide not to opt out.

 What are the Working Time Directive (WTD) rules?

+WTD rules promote the health and safety of UK workers.
 They outline legal minimum standards that every UK business must provide to its employees, covering rest periods and safety practices for night workers.

 WTD rules on rest periods

-• You’re entitled to a rest for every six hours you work
+- You’re entitled to a rest for every six hours you work

-• You’re entitled to 11 hours of rest during every day you work
+- You’re entitled to 11 hours of rest during every day you work

-• You’re entitled to 24 hours of rest for every week you work
+- You’re entitled to 24 hours of rest for every week you work

 WTD rules on night worker safety

-• Your average working hours can’t be more than eight hours for every 24-hour period
+- Your average working hours can’t be more than eight hours for every 24-hour period

-• You have the right (in some specific circumstances) to switch to day work
+- You have the right (in some specific circumstances) to switch to day work

-What are the drivers’ hours rules?
+What are drivers’ hours rules?

 The drivers’ hours rules is UK legislation that applies to lorry drivers in tandem with the WTD.